Alexandrine Sinodos

 The Alexandrine Sinodos (or Clementine Heptateuch) is a Christian collection of Church Orders.
 This collection of earlier texts dates from the 4th or 5th century CE.
-The provenience is Egypt and it was particularly used in the ancient Coptic and Ethiopian Christianity.
+The provenance is Egypt and it was particularly used in the ancient Coptic and Ethiopian Christianity.

 Manuscript tradition

-The original text, which was probably written in Greek is now lost.
-Translation in Ge'ez, Bohairic Coptic, Sahidic Coptic and Arabic remain extant.
+The original text, which was probably written in Greek, is now lost.
+Translations in Geʽez, Bohairic Coptic, Sahidic Coptic and Arabic remain extant.

 The Sahidic translation is found in British Museum manuscript or.1820, dated 1006, and was published in 1883 by Paul de Lagarde.
-A new edition was published in 1954 by Till and Leipold The Sahidic version lacks of some prayers found in other manuscripts.
+A new edition was published in 1954 by Till and Leipoldt.
+The Sahidic version lacks some prayers found in other manuscripts.

 The Arabic translation is complete and dates to before 1295 CE.
 It is found in Vaticanus manuscript ar.149, and was published in 1904 by George William Horner.
 Later editions were published by J. Perier in 1912 and Turnhout in 1971.

-The Ge'ez translation, which dates from the 13th century, is a complete copy of the original with additional interpolations.
+The Geʽez translation, which dates from the 13th century, is a complete copy of the original with additional interpolations.
 It is found in British Museum manuscript or.793, and was published in 1904 by George William Horner.

 The Bohairic translation was made in 1804 from the Sahidic text, and was published in 1848 by Henry Tattam.